-6. Order paper copies of the new economy booklets if you need them When your contact person signs up to the reading group programme (see above), there is an option to order paper copies of the booklets.
+6. Order paper copies of the new economy booklets if you need them When your contact person signs up to the reading group programme (see above), there is an option to order paper copies of the booklet that are available.